opencivicdata/docs.opencivicdata.org/events.rst

-As you can see, this looks a lot like a person scraper - the same stuff is going on here - the magic ``scrape_events`` method, which invokes the ``get_events`` method, which should return an iterable of events.
+As you can see, this looks a lot like a person scraper - the same stuff is going on here - the magic ``scrape_events`` method, which invokes the ``get_events`` method, which should return an iterable of OpenCivic objects.
+In the case of the Events scraper, it's not common to come across other OpenCivic objects during the scrape, so this will usually just return ``Event`` objects.

+For more information on the ``scrape_events`` or ``get_events`` methods, you might consider reading about :meth:`pupa.scrape.base.Scraper.scrape_events` and :meth:`pupa.scrape.base.Scraper.get_events` in the Pupa docs.

 However, as before, this is wholly underwhelming - this hardcodes events, and doesn't do much with the ``Event`` object at all.